 .env file.
 You can use Vim to open the file in your SSH session:

-Locate the line that says
+Locate or add the line that defines the

-FILES_SERVER_URL and modify the value to equal the Tailscale-based IP address of your Synology NAS, followed by
+PUBLIC_FILES_SERVER_URL variable and modify the value to equal the Tailscale-based IP address of your Synology NAS, followed by

 3125 for the port.

 Start the server via